homorunner/mcpmark-notion/docs/mcp/playwright.md

-# Playwright Environment Setup
+# Playwright

 This guide walks you through setting up WebArena environments for Playwright MCP automated testing, including Shopping, Shopping Admin, and Reddit instances.

+Section 1 is designed mainly for completing the Playwright-WebArena tasks.

+## 1. Setup WebArena Environment (For Playwright-WebArena Tasks)
-## 1 Download Docker Images
+### 1.1 Download Docker Images

 [WebArena](https://github.com/web-arena-x/webarena/tree/main/environment_docker) provides Docker images from multiple sources.
 Choose the fastest one for your network: